t0mg/pd-camera/README.md

 While I crashed my own Playdate countless times working on this, and it has survived so far, I cannot be held responsible for any damage, data loss, bad selfie, pandemic, etc. that might occur to you while playing with this project.
 Use this at your own risk.
 Thanks ❤️.

 ## How does it work?

-If you want to learn more about how this all works, you can head over to [this page](dive.md).
+Why does it exist?

+For more context on how this project came to be, you can find its devlog [on Playdate's Dev forum](https://devforum.play.date/t/playdate-oneil-camera/11043) and a deep dive into how it all works [here](dive.md).

 Otherwise read on for an overview of each part.

 ## Hardware